cerebre-io/Ceader/README.md

                 '--skip-hidden',
                 '--']
 ```
-[pre-commit](https://pre-commit.com/) is a framework based on passing filenames to executables, but for now we need to turn it off, beacuse we are passing path to directory./
+[pre-commit](https://pre-commit.com/) is a framework based on passing filenames to executables, but for now we need to turn it off, beacuse we are passing path to directory.
-It is worth noting that pre-commit will change the headers of files that have been modified by us in the given commit, so if you want to change all files use CLI.

 ###### FILES_DIR
 This is the path to the folder where the files need to be changed.\